-The learning objective is a cross-entropy loss for VP and BlackVIP and focal loss for BAR (following \cite{tsai2020transfer}).
+The learning objective is a cross-entropy loss for VP and BlackVIP and a focal loss for BAR (following \cite{tsai2020transfer}).
 For all black-box approaches, the batch size is set to 128 across all datasets.
 Except for the SUN397 (1,000), StanfordCars (2,500), and ImageNet (500), we optimize all methods during 5,000 epochs for convergence.
-Note that the input space visual prompting with first-order algorithm already requires sufficiently large iterations, e.g., 1,000 epoch \cite{bahng2022visual} with full dataset, and ZOO demands much more iterations due to the lack of gradient information.
+Note that the input space visual prompting with first-order algorithm already requires sufficiently large iterations, e.g., 1,000 epochs \cite{bahng2022visual} with full dataset, and ZOO demands many more iterations due to the lack of gradient information.